This page has links to texts of topics suitable for hams to present on the air as-is, to help train each other

 That's because you're listening for a smooth, trained voice who's used to talking on ham radio.
-The person on the other end might sound frantic, high-pitched, and hyperventilated.
-It'll It'll take everything you've got to remain calm, even if the other person isn't.
+The person on the other end might actually sound frantic, high-pitched, and hyperventilated.
+It'll take everything you've got to remain calm, even if the other person isn't.
 Second, the other person might not have ever heard of a call sign, let alone have a license.
-It'll be up to you to ask the other person a lot of questions, to help keep him focused, to keep him talking to you as long as you could, until help arrives, if it does.
+It'll be up to you to ask the other person a few questions, to help keep him focused, to keep him talking to you as long as you could, until help arrives, if it does.
 Ask what his or her name is, call him by his name every chance you get.
-People feel more calm and at home Third, find out about his environment, whether he's in a safe place.
+A person tends to feel more calm and Third, find out about his environment, whether he's in a safe place.
 How about others nearby,